 Mitosis is a process of somatic cell division in which two daughter cells are formed with the same number of chromosomes.

-Contrary, the meiosis occurs in the germline cells in which a new cell generated from the parent cell having the half or a haploid number of chromosomes.
+On the contrary, meiosis occurs in the germline cells in which a new cell is generated from the parent cell having half or a haploid number of chromosomes.

-Thus the autosomal cells (all cells of our body, except the germ cells) have the exact 46 number of chromosomes while the germ cells have only haploid 23 number of chromosomes.
+Thus autosomal cells (all cells of our body, except the germ cells) have the exact 46 number of chromosomes while the germ cells have only haploid- 23 number of chromosomes.

-As the chromosomes inherited, the genes located on the chromosomes also inherited from parents to their offspring.
+As the chromosomes are inherited, the genes located on the chromosomes are also inherited from parents to their offspring.
 In nature, the recombination process offers new variations/genotype/phenotype.